yuliuqian/yuliuqian.github.io/_pages/about.md

 ======
 I got undergraduate training in Environmental Science at [Sun Yat-sen University](http://www.sysu.edu.cn/en/index.htm) from 2007 to 2011, where I gained about 2 years’ lab work experience in soil biogeochemistry.

-I went into the field of oceanography at [Dalhousie University](https://www.dal.ca) in 2012, working with [Dr. Katja Fennel](http://memg.ocean.dal.ca/fennel/) on ocean biogeochemistry and modeling.
-During my PhD, I was supported by a fellowship to visit the Data Assimilation Group led by [Dr. Laurent Bertino](https://www.nersc.no/staff/laurent-bertino) at Nansen Environmental and Remote Sensing Center, where I learned cutting-edge assimilation techniques to improve ocean model simulation.
+I went into the field of oceanography at [Dalhousie University](https://www.dal.ca) in 2012, working with [Dr. Katja Fennel](http://memg.ocean.dal.ca/fennel/) on ocean biogeochemistry, ecosystem modeling, and data assimilation.
+Part of the assimilation work was collaborated with [Dr. Laurent Bertino](https://www.nersc.no/staff/laurent-bertino) at NERSC in Norway, supported by an Exchange Fellowship.

-Upon graduation in 2019, I worked as a postdoc at HKUST with [Dr. Jianping Gan](https://odmp.ust.hk ) and got promoted to research assistant professor in 2020.
-I join HKUST(GZ) as a tenure-track assistant professor in July 2021.
+Upon graduation in 2019, I worked as a postdoc at HKUST with [Dr. Jianping Gan](https://odmp.ust.hk) on ocean physical-biogeochemical interactions.
+I got appointed as a research assistant professor in June 2020 and an assistant professor in July 2021.